-These were three big money leaks that a simple budget revealed.
+Finding these money leaks was a direct benefit of using a budget.
 They were easy to fix.
 And at a time when I thought we couldn’t afford an emergency fund, suddenly we could.

 It may not be pleasant discovering your money leaks, but a simple budget will give you the answers you need.

-8. The most important benefit of budgeting - you’ll have less regrets in life
+8. One of the most important benefits of budgeting - you’ll have less regrets in life

-Possibly the most important benefit of budgeting is that it creates choice in your life.
+One of the most important benefits of budgeting, is that it creates choice in your life.
 Rather than feeling stuck in your job, your apartment or even your relationship, budgeting your money gives you the power to choose.

 Budgeting will help you to eliminate endless debt payments, and counting the days until your next paycheck.